Utilizing Google Analytics For Website Metrics And Traffic

 The bounce rate refers to the percentage of visitors that are leaving your website right after they arrive.
 A low bounce rate indicates that your visitors are happy with the page that they’ve arrived on and are spending some time engaging with your site (such as by staying on the page for a while, clicking on the links, or engaging in other ways).

 A high bounce rate is bad news, and unfortunately, won’t tell you why visitors are leaving right away, but it will indicate that there is a problem that is causing them to abandon your site quickly.
-It could be because of a technical issue (your page isn’t loading or it’s loading too slowly), because the content is poor, or because the page isn’t what they were looking for (in which case, you may not have used keywords that were relevant to the page).
+It could be because of a technical issue (your page isn’t loading or it’s loading too slowly), because the content is poor, or because the page isn’t what they were looking for (in which case, your keywords may not have been relevant to the page).

 4. Top Pages

 The top pages metric essentially lists the pages on your site that are performing the best in terms of traffic volume.
 This metric provides the number of views of each page and how those views look as a percentage of the total page views across your entire website.
 Identifying your top pages gives you an idea of what kind of content your audience responds to best, which can help to improve your existing and future content marketing campaigns.

 5. Conversion Rate

 All of the effort you put into driving traffic to your site isn’t going to make much of a difference if you’re not converting visitors.
 Your conversion rate tells you how effective you are at getting visitors to perform the actions you want them to perform, whether it’s signing up to an email list, registering for a free trial, or making a purchase.
 The conversion rate is calculated as the number of unique visitors divided by the number of conversions.
 Using Google Analytics, you can also track your conversion rates over time.